 The Chinese Lantern Festival is celebrated on the fifteenth day of the first lunar month.
-That's usually in February or March in the Gregorian calendar.
+That's usually in February or March according to the Gregorian calendar.
 After the Chinese Spring Festival, it is the first significant festival for the Chinese people to denote the end of the Chinese New Year Festivities.
 On the night of the celebration, thousands of lanterns light up the streets.
-They hang at storefronts and homes, laying a foundation for the colourful processions and performances to come.
+They hang at storefronts and homes, laying a foundation for the colorful processions and performances to come.

-Although it all started with glass, silk, and paper, modern Chinese lanterns have magically turned into works of art of all colours and shapes.
-Still, the most common is the typical red balloon which is found everywhere during the main Chinese celebrations and symbolizes Chinese culture all around the world.
+Although it all started with glass, silk, and paper, modern Chinese lanterns have magically turned into works of art of all shapes and colors.
+Still, the most common is the typical red balloon which is found everywhere during the main Chinese celebrations and symbolizes the Chinese culture all around the world.

 Traditional celebrations without food?
 No, thank you.
 Welcome, Tangyuan—sticky rice balls usually filled with peanut butter, sweet red bean or sesame paste.
 Its round shape, as well as the bowls in which they are served, symbolize strong family unity—it is believed that eating tangyuan means good luck and happiness in the new year.